trevor-dolby-at-ibm-com/ace-dev-spaces-container/README.md

 ## Building and testing with vscode and commands

 The container will start up once the image has been downloaded and vscode will start automatically.
+On slower clusters, the webserver may not be available before the web page tries to load, and a 404 "not found" may be seen.
+Waiting a minute and then reloading should solve this issue, and vscode will then be visible.

 A terminal window is needed to run Maven or other commands, and this can be launched from the menu in the top left corner:

 ![new terminal](/images/dev-spaces-new-terminal.png)